2022 Shiv Sena split: Resignation of Uddhav Thackeray

 On 28 June, Devendra Fadnavis met Governor of Maharashtra Bhagat Singh Koshyari and demanded a motion of no confidence against Uddhav Thackeray.
 On 29 June, Koshiyari ordered a trust vote motion to be held and the assembly strength of the government be proven by 30 June.
 Shiv Sena immediately moved to the Supreme court against this order.
 On the same day, the supreme court refused to stay the no-confidence motion and ordered it to be conducted the next day on 30 June stating that “The floor of the House is the only way to settle all issues.”
-A few hours later, Uddhav Thackeray resigned from the post of Chief Minister of Maharashtra and said that he will also resign from the Maharashtra Legislative Council after the supreme court decision while addressing on social media.
+A few hours later, Uddhav Thackeray resigned from the post of Chief Minister of Maharashtra while addressing on social media.

 On 17 February 2023, the Electoral Commission allotted the name Shiv Sena and the party symbol of bow and arrow to Eknath Shinde's faction.
 This officially concluded the political crisis and officially defined Eknath Shinde as the sole leader of Shiv Sena.